This is now in your Top Picks!

 The Cycle Bistro

-Cycling is the new health craze in Dubai, with a host of purpose-built tracks popping up around the city.
-The Cycle Bistro at Motor City combines healthy food and cycling in a laidback, sun-filled space, with plenty of open areas to relax and savour every bite.
-The duo behind this innovative concept is Emirati Paleo enthusiast and cyclist Khalid Al Zarooni, along with the owner of Cycle Hub, Sam Sayadan.
+Cycling is super popular in Dubai, with a host of purpose-built tracks always popping up around the city.
+The Cycle Bistro, found in Motor City and Jumeirah, combines healthy food and cycling in a laidback, sun-filled space, with plenty of open areas to relax and savour every bite.
+The duo behind this innovative concept is Emirati paleo enthusiast and cyclist Khalid Al Zarooni, along with the owner of Cycle Hub, Sam Sayadan.

-What to try: Hire a bike from the Cycle Hub to work up an appetite, and then follow it up with gluten, dairy and sugar-free choices from their largely Paleo menu.
-Some of the tasty nutrient-packed dishes include the spiced cauliflower soup, the samke sayadieh – a Moroccan spiced baked cod - and the Arabic mixed grill
+What to try: Hire a bike from Cycle Hub to work up an appetite, then follow it up with gluten-, dairy- and sugar-free choices from their largely paleo menu.
+Some of the tasty nutrient-packed dishes include the spiced cauliflower soup, the samke sayadieh – a Moroccan spiced baked cod – and the Arabic mixed grill

 4